A list of famous influential women. Including women’s rights activists, female poets, musicians, politicians, humanitarians and scientists.

 Shirin Ebadi (1947- ) An Iranian lawyer, Ebadi has fought for human rights in Iran – representing political dissidents and founding initiatives to promote democracy and human rights.
 Awarded the Nobel Peace Prize in 2003.

-Benazir Bhutto (1953 – 2007) Benazir Bhutto was the first female prime minister of a Muslim country.
+Benazir Bhutto (1953 – 2007) The first female prime minister of a Muslim country.
 She helped to move Pakistan from a dictatorship to democracy becoming Prime Minister in 1988.
 She sought to implement social reforms, in particular helping women and the poor.
 She was assassinated in 2007.

-Madonna (1958 – ) Madonna is the most successful female musician of all time.
+Madonna (1958 – ) – The most successful female musician of all time.
 She has sold in excess of 250 million records.
-In addition to being a great pop musician she has rarely been out of the limelight.
+She has also starred in films, such as Evita.

-Diana, Princess of Wales (1961-1997) - Princess Diana combined the appeal of a Royal princess with her humanitarian charity work.
-Although her marriage to Prince Charles was overshadowed by affairs on both sides, her popularity remained undimmed as many were inspired by her natural sympathy with the poor and mistreated.
+Diana, Princess of Wales (1961-1997) - British Royal princess who was noted for her humanitarian charity work.
+Despite troubled marriage to Prince Charles, her popularity remained undimmed as many were inspired by her natural sympathy with the poor and marginalised from society.

-J.K.Rowling (1965 – ) J.K.Rowling is the author of the phenomenal best selling Harry Potter series.
+J.K.Rowling (1965 – ) British author of the phenomenal best selling Harry Potter series.
 The volume of sales was so high, it has been credited with leading a revival of reading by children.
 She wrote the first book as a single mother, struggling to make ends meet, but is now one of most successful self-made woman.

-Tegla Laroupe (1973 – ) Tegla Laroupe held the women’s marathon world record and won many prestigious marathons.
+Tegla Loroupe (1973 – ) Loroupe held the women’s marathon world record and won many prestigious marathons.
 Since retiring from running, she has devoted herself to various initiatives promoting peace, education and women’s rights.
 In her native Kenya, her Peace Race and Peace Foundation have been widely praised for helping to end tribal conflict.